lolrip/The-Watcher/README.md

    ```
    - The dashboard will be available at `http://localhost:5001` (or the port you set).

+## Usage
+- Enter a trade manually
+- Set a stop order manually
+- The Watcher will detect the resting stop order and begin to monitor it

 ## File Structure

 - `app.py` - Main Flask app and background monitor thread.